FrederikNorlyk/wanikani-autocomplete-browser-extension/README.md

 Browser extension for [WaniKani](https://www.wanikani.com), which adds autocomplete functionality for English answers.

+## How it works

+When you start typing an answer, a suggestion will appear.
+Pressing the `Tab` key will then insert the suggested answer into the text field.

 <img width="300" src="screenshots/screenshot.png" alt="Screenshot of the autocomplete functionality">

+You can keep pressing `Tab` to cycle between all possible suggestions for what you have just typed.

+**Hint:** Use `Shift+Tab` to go backwards.

 ## Installation